hobarthackerspace/hobarthackerspace.github.io/index.md

 We’re open to current financial members and their sponsored guests.
 Sponsoring means that the sponsor vouches for and takes responsibility for the guest's activities.

 On Thursday evenings between 7:00pm & 9:00pm, visitors are also welcome.
-But visitors also must be signed in by a member.
+The doors are not open; visitors should ask to be signed in by a member who will then look after you.

 *11-June-2026*